Pickle99/ecommerce-embed-store/README.md

 7. Why do i add extra fields to order, but then use Postgres to save orderId and product ids that were ordered, when i just can get order and see its orderExtraFields manually from ecwid Rest API ?

    **Answer: i was unable to reach it (some limitations or whatever), so i had to imagine some workaround**

+## Note

+All of the files were created manually by hand, there was no Vue-Cli or fastify-cli or whatever

+Started from package.json and ts.config, ended with vite configs and components and etc.